unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 `kraft`is an extremely useful tool for quickly deploying unikernel images.
 It abstracts away many factors that would normally increase the difficulty of such tasks.
-Through just a simple set of a few commands we can build and run a set of fast and secure unikernel images with low memory footprint.
+Through just a simple set of a few commands, we can build and run a set of fast and secure unikernel images with low memory footprint.

 ## Practical Work

 ## 01. Echo-back Server

-You will have to implement a simple echo-back server in C for the KVM platofrm.
+You will have to implement a simple echo-back server in C for the KVM platform.
 The application will have to be able to open a socket on `172.44.0.2:1234` and send back to the client whatever the client sends to the server.
 If the client closes the connection, the server will automatically close.